Union Base-Ball Grounds – aka White Stocking Park (1871-1872)

 In 1878 the White Stockings returned to the site of the 1871 Union Grounds that had been destroyed by the Chicago Fire, to build a new park that is usually called Lake Shore Park, Lake Front Park, or simply Lake Park.

 The advantage of this wooden park remained its central location and accessibility to various forms of transportation, but the field conditions were less than ideal.
 The infield was bumpy and uneven and littered with stones, boulders, ashes, and broken bottles.

 Lake Front Park #2 (1882‑1884)

 In 1883, Spalding invested $1,800 into renovating the field.
 The grandstand was enlarged to seat 2,000 and the bleachers to seat 6,000 with room for an additional 2,000 standing room people.
-There was a ornamented pagoda near the main entrance to hold the First Cavalry Band.
-On the third base side, there were 18 luxury "sky"-boxes, equipped with armchairs and curtains.
+There was an ornamented pagoda near the main entrance to hold the First Cavalry Band.
+On the third-base side, there were 18 luxury "sky"-boxes, equipped with armchairs and curtains.
 Spalding had one with a phone and a gong so he could conduct his business.